Glazing Bars

 Glazing Bars for Polycarbonate

 A range of glazing bars for polycarbonate, approved by all manufacturers of polycarbonate sheets, are available both self-supporting and suitable for fixing on top of timber rafters.
-Due to the flexible nature of polycarbonate it is vital the sheets are securely clamped in place and Lonsdale glazing bars for polycarbonate feature wider rebates and screw on cappings for robust installation.
-Critically, the gasket used in glazing bars must be compatible with the polycarbonate to avoid chemical migration which can prove detrimental over time both in terms of performance and appearance.
+Due to the flexible nature of polycarbonate it is vital the sheets are securely clamped in place and Lonsdale glazing systems for polycarbonate feature wider rebates and screw on cappings for robust installation.
+Critically, the gasket used in bar systems must be compatible with the polycarbonate to avoid chemical migration which can prove detrimental over time both in terms of performance and appearance.

 See our PlasGard glazing bars for polycarbonate.